www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

     * [ ] Increment select players' value by an action every time step  via constraints.
 Check this in unit tests.
     * [ ] Delete players with value of zero via constraints.
 Check this in unit tests.
     * [ ] Create guided optimization, instead of a random optimization.
+* [ ] This features demonstrates some severe performance and performance analysis problems.
+  This is a good time to do something about it, because this task is so small scale and therefore easy to optimize.
     * [ ] Optimize runtime performance of allocations and constraint.
       Adding and removing of free supplies is pretty fast, but adding free supplies and demands, allocating these and removing these, is multiple magnitudes slower.
       This should only be 1 magnitude slower at most.
         * [ ] Draft performance logger of database.
         * [ ] Draft performance logger of lookups.
         * [ ] Draft performance logger of solutions regarding the allocation and removal counter without weighting the values of every allocation
         * [ ] Visualize logging.
             * [ ] Histogram of Sum
             * [ ] Histogram for Each Object
         * [ ] Fix paths of database in order to have a correct performance logs.
         * [ ] Speed up allocation database by using single database with line updates.
         * [ ] Speed up constraint nodes by using single database with line updates.
+        * [ ] Fix the `Discoverable#path` every table, so that database specific performance analysis gets easier.
 * [ ] Render the game's current state.
     * [x] Make rendering of game thread safe.
 * [ ] Add game to live server.